theolampert/ECMASwift/README.md

 ECMASwift intends to implement a tiny subset of Browser APIs (mostly networking related) to make code sharing between iOS/macOS apps and the web easier.

+### Features

+ECMASwift exposes the following browser APIs to JavascriptCore, some of these are incomplete, contributions welcome.

+- Blob
+- Console
+- Crypto
+- Fetch
+- FormData
+- Headers
+- Request
+- TextEncoder
+- Timers
+- URL
+- URLSearchParams

+### Examples

 In Javascript:
 ```js
 // Define an async function to fetch some dummy data in Javascript